-University of Pretoria Tuks Young Research Leader Programme (TYRLP) 2018
+Future Africa Tuks Young Research Leader Programme (TYRLP) 2019 for Early Academics

 The TYRLP is seeking candidates who are committed to developing science leadership at UP.
 The training itself requires the time commitment of a two day training session.
 Furthermore, fellows will be expected to develop their leadership skills and engage with other fellows and the ASLP team for peer support following the training.